 Many times, the event director will request that you send them proof of insurance and name them as an additional insured.
 ACT makes this simple.
 When you purchase an ACT policy, you have free, unlimited additional insureds.
 Simply provide ACT the contact information for your additional insured and we email them a certificate to prove you have insurance.

-These examples, and other situations, could be covered with business personal property coverage.
-With ACT, this coverage is exclusively found within the jewelry maker annual insurance policy.
+These examples, and other situations, could be covered with Business Personal Property, or Inland Marine, coverage.
+With ACT, this coverage is exclusively found as an additional policy for the jewelry maker annual insurance plan.
 So, if you plan on attending multiple shows each year, this may be the policy for you.
 Click here to buy.

 General liability is one of the main features of both the ACT show and annual policies.
 It provides coverage for your negligence that results in third party bodily injury or property damage claims.